Catharina Wohlfahrt1

 Alfred Charles Bossom, Baron Bossom was born on 6 October 1881.1 He was the son of Alfred Henry Bossom and Amelia Jane Hammond.1,2 He married, firstly, Emily Bayne, daughter of Samuel Gamble Bayne, on 26 April 1910.1 He married, secondly, Elinor Dittenhofer, daughter of S. Dittenhofer, on 30 July 1934.1 He and Elinor Dittenhofer were divorced in 1947.3 He died on 4 September 1965 at age 83.1

-Alfred Charles Bossom, Baron Bossom was educated at St. Thomas's, England.1 He was educated at Charterhouse School, Godalming, Surrey, England.1 He was educated at Royal Academy of Arts, London, England.1 He was architect for Carnegie Steel Mills workers' housing in 1903 at Pittsburgh, Pennsylvania, U.S.A..2 He was architect for the restoration of Fort Ticonderoga in 1908.2 He was invested as a Fellow, Royal Institute of British Architects (F.R.I.B.A.).1 He was a distinguished architect.1 He held the office of Member of Parliament (M.P.) for Maidstone between 1931 and 1959.1 He gained the rank of Major in 1940 in the service of the Home Guard.2 He wrote the book Our House, published 1948.2 He was invested as a Cavaliere, Order of the Crown of Italy.2 He was invested as a Commander, Order of the Crown of Belgium.2 He was invested as a Bailiff Grand Cross, Most Venerable Order of the Hospital of St. John of Jerusalem (G.C.St.J.).2 He was invested as a Officer, Legion of Honour.2 He held the office of Justice of the Peace (J.P.).2 He graduated from Pittsburgh, Pennsylvania, U.S.A., in 1952 with a honorary Doctor of Law (LL.D.).2 He gained the title of 1st Baronet Bossom, of Maidstone, co.
+He was educated at St. Thomas's, EnglandG.1 He was educated at Charterhouse School, Godalming, Surrey, EnglandG.1 He was educated at Royal Academy of Arts, London, EnglandG.1 He was architect for Carnegie Steel Mills workers' housing in 1903 at Pittsburgh, Pennsylvania, U.S.A.G.2 He was architect for the restoration of Fort Ticonderoga in 1908.2 He was appointed Fellow, Royal Institute of British Architects (F.R.I.B.A.)1 He was a distinguished architect.1 He held the office of Member of Parliament (M.P.) for Maidstone between 1931 and 1959.1 He gained the rank of Major in 1940 in the Home Guard.2 He wrote the book Our House, published 1948.2 He was appointed Commander, Order of the Crown of Belgium.2 He was appointed Bailiff Grand Cross, Most Venerable Order of the Hospital of St. John of Jerusalem (G.C.St.J.)2 He was appointed Officier, Ordre national de la Légion d'honneur.2 He held the office of Justice of the Peace (J.P.)2 He was appointed Cavaliere, Order of the Crown of Italy.2 He graduated from Pittsburgh, Pennsylvania, U.S.A.G, in 1952 with a honorary Doctor of Law (LL.D.)2 He gained the title of 1st Baronet Bossom, of Maidstone, co.
 Kent [U.K.] on 4 July 1953.1 He was created Baron Bossom, of Maidstone in the County of Kent [U.K. Life Peer] on 20 January 1960.1

 Children of Alfred Charles Bossom, Baron Bossom and Emily Bayne